Skip to main content

 Personas are the ‘character’ or ‘AI agent personality’ and contain all of the settings and configuration for that character or agent.
 For example, you can create a persona for ‘Tim the sales agent’ or ‘Rob the interviewer’.
 Personas combine identity, contextual knowledge, and CVI pipeline configuration to create a real-time conversational agent with a distinct behavior, voice, and response style.
 They are the main place you configure CVI behavior before you start a Conversation.
 At a glance

-• Persona — The agent’s identity (name, voice, behavior) plus pipeline mode, default replica, layers, documents (RAG), objectives, and guardrails.
+• Persona — The agent’s identity (name, voice, behavior) plus pipeline mode, default replica, layers, documents (Knowledge Base), objectives, and guardrails.

-• Relationship to CVI — Personas hold the settings that drive a real-time CVI session; see the CVI overview for the full stack (WebRTC, layers, Phoenix, and latency characteristics on the default path).
+• Relationship to CVI — Personas hold the settings that drive a real-time CVI session; see the What is CVI? for the full stack (WebRTC, layers, Phoenix, and latency characteristics on the default path).

 • Layers (order of guides below) — Perception → STT → Conversational Flow → LLM → TTS; each has its own configuration page.